lewissbaker/cppcoro/README.md

     // coroutine until the task completes.
     //
     // The 'co_await t.when_ready()' expression differs from 'co_await t' in
-    // that when_ready() only performs synchronisation, it does not return
+    // that when_ready() only performs synchronization, it does not return
     // the result or rethrow the exception.
     //
-    // This can be useful if you want to synchronise with the task without
+    // This can be useful if you want to synchronize with the task without
     // the possibility of it throwing an exception.
     Awaitable<void> when_ready() const noexcept;
   };